hablatraining/git-learning/README.md

 ```
 </details>

-The [git revert] command takes back the modifications made by some commit or commits.
+The [git reset] command repositions our HEAD to the given reference.

-It also discards added changes (we have been used this command as the `unstage` alias).
+⚠️ This command rewrites the git history, so be careful when using it.

 <details><summary>ℹ️⚡ℹ️ Synopsis</summary>